mjhandy/web-prototype/README.md

 - clickable pips needs some tweeks, just location and size adjustments
 - this is also data bound to allow the component to be reused.

+## About Us
+- side nav dynamicily driven by router.ts
+- Board of Directors, and Leadership pages both driven by the same json file, using a boolean

 ## Dark Mode
 - There are still a few UI bugs, but it works.
 And the selection is stored in Local Storage for the users next visit.
 - toast message shows the mode change.
 Redundant, but I wanted to exploring implimeninting this.